Lola Maja: Career

-Maja started working as a makeup artist when she was 14, whilst she was still in high school, and into college.
-At 18, she had to make a choice: either continue her degree or leave and take the role as makeup artist of the original team to launch Iman Cosmetics at their flagship counter in London.
-She followed her heart and launched Iman Cosmetics in 1997.
-She launched her own lashes range "Sacred Lashes" in 2010 and The SFX Store in 2016.
+Maja started working as a makeup artist at age 14 whilst still in high school and continued into college.
+By age 18, she was made to choose between continuing her degree or leaving to take a role as a makeup artist on the launch team for Iman Cosmetics at their flagship counter in London.
+She decided on the latter and launched Iman Cosmetics in 1997.
+She then launched her own lashes range "Sacred Lashes" in 2010 and The SFX Store in 2016.

-Maja went back to school to get a formal qualifications in "Beauty Therapy".
-She graduated from the London College of Beauty Therapy, then went on to St Mary's University College, Twickenham.
-Thereafter, she obtained a Teaching Diploma, after which she launched a Beauty Academy in 2013.
+Maja returned to school to get formal qualifications in beauty therapy.
+She graduated from the London College of Beauty Therapy, then went on to St. Mary's University College, Twickenham where she obtained a Teaching Diploma.
+She launched a "Beauty Academy" in 2013.

-Maja has a wide range in her make-up portfolio, from special effects to bridal, from beauty to creative fashion.
-She worked on the music video of My Darlin by Tiwa Savage, whom she transformed into an old lady in the video.
+Maja's make-up work includes special effects, bridal, and creative fashion.
+In music video My Darlin, she transformed singer Tiwa Savage into an old lady using makeup.
 She did Genevieve Nnaji's make up for the photoshoot of her clothing line St.Genevieve.
 She also worked as a Beauty Editor for major fashion magazines like Style Mania, FAB and Noir.
-Her make-up work has appeared in popular magazines, like: TW, Genevieve Magazine, True Love, Elan, Black Hair & Beauty, Colors, Pride, Sideview, and Trendsetter.
-She has worked with supermodels like Iman and Tyson Beckford.
+Her make-up work has appeared in popular magazines, including TW, Genevieve Magazine, True Love, Elan, Black Hair & Beauty, Colors, Pride, Sideview, and Trendsetter.
+She has worked with models like Iman and Tyson Beckford.
 Other celebrities she has worked with include: Alek Wek, Ernie Hudson, Joe Estevez, Joe, Dru Hill, Ojy Okpe, Fifi Ejindu, Genevieve Nnaji, Omotola Jalade, Rita Dominic, Kate Henshaw, Tiwa Savage, Omawumi, Waje, Toolz, Toke Makinwa, Eku Edewor.

 Maja did the make-up for five of Kunle Afolayan's films, including The Figurine (2009) and October 1 (2014); the latter for which she won the 2015 Africa Magic Viewers Choice Award for "Best Make-up".
 She was also the make-up artist for the third and fourth season of the television drama series Shuga.
-Maja has also worked on several music videos, such as: Wizkid's "Tease Me", Banky W’s "Lagos Party", Omawumi’s "Today Na Today" and Dr SID’s "Something About You".
+Maja has also worked on several music videos, such as Wizkid's "Tease Me", Banky W’s "Lagos Party", Omawumi’s "Today Na Today" and Dr SID’s "Something About You".
 Maja is also a regular guest on television lifestyle shows & radio, where she talks about beauty, fashion and makeup advice while commenting on the latest trends in fashion.